-Hence, “E” was removed from JPEG and it got truncated to JPG.
-On the other hand, Mac kept using JPEG.
-Today, these formats are used interchangeably but JPG is more widely accepted.
+Hence, "E" was removed from JPEG, and it got truncated to JPG.
+On the other hand, M kept using JPEG.
+Today, these formats are used interchangeably, but JPG is more widely accepted.

 Since JPEG 2000 is an advanced form, it provides us a more dynamic range to save photos.
-Users can retain some crucial information of the original photos by applying lossless compression.
+Users can retain some crucial information on the original photos by applying lossless compression.

 This is missing in JPEG as it follows a default lossy technique.
 Nevertheless, due to its limitations and bit errors, JPEG is a more widely accepted format.

-It means “Graphic Interchange Format”.
-Today, most of the GIFs are used to represent animations and clips.
+It means "Graphic Interchange Format."
+Today, most GIFs are used to represent animations and clips.
 The format was introduced way back in 1987, but it has gained immense popularity in the last few years because of social media.

-Today, GIFs are used to express emotions, and for entertainment and even educational purpose due to their interactive nature.
-Though, the common practice of using GIFs is on social platforms like WhatsApp, Messenger, Tumblr, Twitter, etc. If you want to know where to find GIFs, then head to Tenor, Giphy, and other dedicated GIF directories.
+Today, GIFs express emotions and for entertainment and even educational purpose due to their interactive nature.
+The common price of using GIFs is on social platforms like WhatsApp, Messenger, Tumblr, Twitter, etc. If you want to know where to find GIFs, then head to Tenor, Giphy, and other dedicated GIF directories.

 One of the major differences between GIF and JPEG is that GIFs are dynamic while JPEGs are static.
 That is, GIFs can represent moving images or mini clips of a few seconds.

 Another commonly used image format is PNG.
-Let’s answer questions like what does PNG stand for and is PNG lossless in detail.
+Let's answer questions like what does PNG stands for and PNG is lossless in detail.

-Yes, ideally PNG supports a lossless compression.
+Yes, ideally, PNG supports lossless compression.
 It supports 24-bit RGB colors and follows a 2-stage compression process.
 The compression technique used is DEFLATE, which is a combined code of Huffman and LZ77.